 However, I have come to believe that in most cases, writer’s block is a symptom, not a condition.
 Before we can alleviate writer’s block, we have to diagnose it.

 Writer’s block is almost always presented as some mysterious disease.
 A writer sits down to work and nothing happens.
 The ideas are gone.
 The words don’t come.
 It must be writer’s block!

-At times, writers certainly lose their inspiration or face challenges that prevent them from working.
+At times, we writers certainly lose our inspiration or face challenges that prevent us from working.
 I’m not saying we shouldn’t call this writer’s block.
 What I am saying is that in my experience, there’s usually some underlying cause, and it’s often something that’s easily remedied.
 Instead of blaming our inability to work on a vague condition, we can figure out what’s really preventing us from writing and fix the real problem.